Sigeband/esp32-telegram-dooralarm/README.md

 The case is designed to keep the esp32 safe, while still allowing a usb connection.
 On the left side of the design you can see a small "tunnel" for the wires to pass through.
-The case is designed to fit an nmcuesp32 with headers and the resistor.
+The case is designed to fit an nmcuesp32 with headers and the pulldownresistor.

 *Recommended settings:*